 You also need clarity quickly.
 Offers often require proof of funds and program pre-approval on tight timelines.
 Whether you focus on the city of San Diego or also consider nearby La Mesa and Chula Vista, the first-time definition and program timelines can decide whether your offer is accepted or stalls.

-You should start with the exact first-time homebuyer definition used by the San Diego Housing Commission and the County’s CalHome Program overview.
-Both follow the HUD standard.
-You are considered a first-time homebuyer if you have not owned a principal residence in the last 3 years.
+Both programs use the HUD standard: you qualify as a first-time homebuyer if you have not owned a principal residence in the last 3 years.
 Ownership more than 3 years ago does not disqualify you.

 You should also confirm occupancy requirements, credit overlays by your lender, and whether your property type is eligible.
 Single-family, townhome, and condo are usually fine.
 Manufactured homes can be eligible with zoning approval.